- ⏱ Estimated Time: 25 minutes reading + 20 minutes practice = 45 minutes total

 - ☐ Tune your guitar — always before you practice.
 Target: 2 minutes

-- ☐ Play the Smoke on the Water riff — slowly, one note at a time, no rushing.
+- ☐ Play the Smoke on the Water riff — slowly, one note at a time, no rushing, every note clean.
 Target: 10 minutes

-- ☐ Read the Em chord diagram — identify every dot and what string it is on.
+- ☐ Read the Em chord diagram — identify every dot, every string, every finger.
 Target: 2 minutes

 - ☐ Play Em chord — press it, strum it, make sure every string rings clearly.
-Repeat 10 times.
+Lift and replace 10 times.
 Target: 5 minutes

-- ☐ Find a song on Ultimate Guitar — just look at the chord diagram, don’t play yet.
-Target: 5 minutes
+- ☐ Find Clocks on Ultimate Guitar — look at the chord diagrams, identify the strings and frets on each one.
+Do not play yet.
+Target: 3 minutes

 What You Learned This Lesson